sassoftware/viya4-deployment/docs/user/Multi-Tenancy.md

             /openldap-modify-mt-users-groups.yaml  <- openldap overlay
  ```

-## Steps to Configure a Multi-Tenant Deployment and Onboard Tenants
+## Configure a Multi-tenant Deployment and Onboard Tenants

 Step 1.
-Have a cluster with sufficient CAS node resources to support the number of tenants being onboarded.
-Deploy using the ansible-vars.yaml file that you prepared previously.
-Run the following command to deploy SAS Viya:
+Configure a cluster with sufficient CAS node resources to support the number of tenants being onboarded.
+Deploy using your updated ansible-vars.yaml file.
+Run the following command to deploy SAS Viya Multi-tenancy:

   ```bash
   ansible-playbook \